The Enterprise Leader's Quick-start Guide to

 It’s important to note that your employees may also be using other tools or reports outside of the report you’ve provided to get the information they need.

 In the case of our work with a large grocery chain, their product assortment team was moving between several reports and spreadsheets to get the data they needed to make calls on supply.
-This slowed down their process substantially, which often meant less products on shelves at the right time and decreased profitability.
+This slowed down their process substantially, which often meant fewer products on shelves at the right time and decreased profitability.

 We can’t spell this out clearly enough: It’s not ideal if your employees are going elsewhere for reports or additional data to make decisions.
-It’s important to monitor this and understand what specifically your team members are using outside of the report and why they use it, so you can address these needs in your new, better structured tool.
+It’s important to monitor this and understand what specifically your team members are using outside of the report and why they use it, so you can address these needs in your new, better-structured tool.

 It’s vital that you determine what metrics your team members need to see, and what specific metrics or data groupings are most important for them to take action on.
 We like to break this down into two categories of metrics: monitoring metrics and investigative metrics.
 Both are fairly self-explanatory — monitoring metrics are checked on a frequent, often daily basis, while investigative metrics are used for additional context.
 The way these metrics are viewed is based on what is currently being investigated.